lubricantR/TESCO/README.md

-# TESCO
-code repository of TESCO
+# code repository of TESCO
 # TESCO Implementation & Configuration

 Our implementation, **TESCO**, builds upon the SHAFT codebase but introduces significant architectural changes.
 We have extended and rewritten the underlying protocols, participant setup, provider logic, and network configurations.